Korotkov-S/ssh-config/Readme.md

+# About

-# The tool for working with ssh config file
+The tool  render list of hostname from a ssh config file.

-By default tool search ssh config file by `.ssh/config`.
+By default tool read ssh config file by path `.ssh/config`.
+If config  has another path use -p key.

-### examples
+### Example

+Show list of hostname from `.ssh/config` file
 ```bash
 ssh-config
 ```

+Show list of hostname from `./custom/path/to/config` file
 ```bash
 ssh-config -p './custom/path/to/config'
 ```